 Lets look at a little history first.
 In 2005 the REA Group applied for the trademark of realestate.com.au.
 This trademark was approved in 2008 which Business2 covered in this article.

 Concerns by the industry at the time focussed on realestate.com.au claim on the term “real estate” on the internet.
 The industry outrage even triggered public responses by IP Australia and by the REA Group.

-The response by IP Australia specifically stated “This type of conflict would be resolved by determining whether consumers are likely to be confused by the similarity in the respective terms.
-It would for instance be highly unlikely that the owner could prevent use of the term “real estate” by others” but they also stated “IP Australia has no role in determining infringement matters.
+The response by IP Australia specifically stated “This type of conflict would be resolved by determining whether consumers are likely to be confused by the similarity in the respective terms. get link It would for instance be highly unlikely that the owner could prevent use of the term “real estate” by others” but they also stated “IP Australia has no role in determining infringement matters.
 These are decided by the courts.”

 So IP Australia thought that the trademark they approved could not be used to protect the words “realestate” and “.com.au” in a domain name.
 Justice Bromberg in this decisions now claims that realestate.com.au now have a monopoloy on the terms, bu tmore on that later.

 REA also responded to industry concern by a communication from the now ex-executive Shaun Di Gregario :